Gold of Polubotok

-The Legend
+The legend

-In 1723, Hetman Polubotok was recalled to St. Petersburg by Tsar Peter I of Russia.
-The story holds that suspecting his imminent arrest, Polubotok secretly deposited 200,000 gold coins (chervonets) in the Bank of England, under 7.5% annual interest.
-The amount, the bank, and the interest vary in different versions: some sources cite two barrels of gold, or 2.5% annual interest, or the Bank of the British East India Company.
+In 1723, Hetman Polubotok was recalled to Saint Petersburg by Tsar Peter I of Russia.
+The story holds that, suspecting his imminent arrest, Polubotok secretly deposited 200,000 gold rubles in the Bank of England at a 7.5% annual interest rate.
+The amount, the bank, and the interest rate vary in different versions: some sources cite one million gold rubles or a 2.5% annual interest rate, or the Bank of the British East India Company.
 In his will, Polubotok allegedly bequeathed eighty percent of the gold to a future independent Ukraine, and the rest to his successors.